gulzarshaikh/WellArchitected-Assessment/README.md

 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

-## Build on your own

-We designed the output files to be generated automatically, using GitHub Action.
-But if you want to build the content on a local machine, you absolutely can!

-* TODO: how, prerequisites etc.

 ## Add content

 While the content is currently driven by the CA&E team, if you find spelling errors, typos, illogical questions or you feel there's content missing, feel free to contribute by creating a Pull Request.
 The team will triage it.